Note on Green Function Formalism and Topological Invariants: No-go theorem and extension

-or more formally, the pull-back via $\mathcal G$ of other elements in $\text{H}^{2n+1}(\text{GL}(N,\mathbb C))$.
-It can be shown in a similar way with the method in this essay that they are convergent.
+It can be shown in a similar way with the method in this note that they are convergent.
 However, it turns out that they are trivial.
-Before we show that, we shall define a refined version of theorem \ref{main} first, which relates the Chern character of $E_+$ (or equivalently $E_+$) to pull-back of $\text{H}^*(\text{GL}(N,\mathbb C))$. \\ \\ Consider the following commutative diagram \ref{fig:com}.
+Before we show that, we shall define a refined version of theorem \ref{main} first, which relates the Chern character of $E_+$ (or equivalently $E_+$) to the pull-back of $\text{H}^*(\text{GL}(N,\mathbb C))$. \\ \\ Consider the following commutative diagram \ref{fig:com}.